 1) The bridge itself is significantly wider than the ABR-1 bridge which not only doesn’t look historically correct but also requires the tailpiece to be set higher than normally desired so that the strings can clear the back of the bridge.
 The Faber Guitar Parts ABRN Nashville replacement bridge has the full adjustability of a classic Nashville style bridge, but with the sizing of the ABR-1 bridge so you can have more control over the adjustability of your tailpiece.

 3) Nashville bridges are mounted with the saddle screw heads facing the tailpiece, which is another departure from the vintage look.
-Faber bridges are designed to have the saddle screw heads facing the pickups which allows for easier adjustment.
+Faber bridges are designed to have the saddle screw heads facing the pickups which allow for easier adjustment.
 Furthermore, Faber bridge saddles can be removed and turned to provide perfect intonation.
-In most cases, however, the standard saddle orientation is adequate to getting perfect intonation.
+In most cases, however, the standard saddle orientation is adequate to get perfect intonation.

 We also offer a fully adjustable wraparound style bridge, with adjustable saddles for perfect intonation, from our Wraptonate product range.

 No matter your particular need in wraparound bridges, Faber® has it.